-Our Board of Directors has established an audit committee, a nominating and corporate governance committee, a compensation committee and a valuation committee.
-During 2013, our Board of Directors held six Board meetings, four audit committee meetings, eight valuation committee meetings and one nominating and corporate governance meeting.
-The compensation committee was established by our Board of Directors in 2014.
-All directors attended at least 75% of the aggregate number of meetings of our Board of Directors held in 2013 and of the respective committees on which they served.
+Our Board of Directors has established an Audit Committee, Nominating and Corporate Governance Committee and a Valuation Committee.
+During 2012, our Board of Directors held four Board meetings, four Audit Committee meetings, seven Valuation Committee meetings and one Nominating and Corporate Governance Meetings.
+With the exception of Mr. Campbell, all directors attended at least 75% of the aggregate number of meetings of our Board of Directors and of the respective committees on which they served.
 We require each director to make a diligent effort to attend all Board and committee meetings, as well as each annual meeting of stockholders.